Octachron/RFCs/rfcs/structured_diagnostics.md

   Some part of the OCaml ecosystem prefer S-expressions to JSON.
-Both format are quite similar when seen as text-based serialization format for the algebraic data types that already exist internally.
+Both format are quite similar when seen as text-based serialization format for the algebraic data types that already exist internally in the compiler.

 4. Redirectable path to specific files